Skip to main content

 Our customer our Help Hub provides customer-centric responses to security and data privacy concerns.

-When deleting a connection, it is critical that customers are aware of potential impact of rescinding that access.
+When deleting a connectionConnection A link between a Codat company and a data source (like an accounting platform).
+Each connection represents authorized access to pull or push data from that platform., it is critical that customers are aware of potential impact of rescinding that access.
 For example, if they are using multiple products you provide, all will be impacted.

 Customer lifecycle